openghg/website/README.md

 ## Modify and build locally

-This site uses [Jekyll](https://jekyllrb.com/) to create pages using a simple markdown format.
-Pages are easily modified through changing the `.md` files in the root directory of the repo.
+This site uses Jekyll to create pages using a simple markdown format.
+Pages are easily modified by changing the `.md` files in the root directory of the repo.

 ### Install ruby
 You will first need to install ruby.
 To do this please follow the [instructions here](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-18-04).
-Note that this has been tested to work with Ruby 2.6.3 but should hopefully work with newer versions of Ruby.
+Note that this site was originally built and tested to work with Ruby 2.6.3 but should work with newer versions of Ruby.

 ### Build the site